 Teach your children to wash their hands, especially before eating.
 Wash pacifiers and toys regularly.

 Eat healthy.
-Some foods, especially baby and toddler foods, are known to have detectable levels of lead in them.
-Reducing your child's exposure to lead is key.
-Give your child a well-balanced diet that includes a variety of foods that are high in calcium and iron and follow the American Academy of Pediatrics (AAP) recommendations on fruit juice.
+Give your child a well-balanced diet that includes a variety of foods that are high in calcium and iron.
 A good diet can help your child absorb less lead.

 Should my child be tested for lead?

-Pediatricians should screen all children for risk factors that may result in lead exposures by asking about the age of the home, parental occupations and hobbies, use of ethnic foods and spices, and hand to mouth activity.
 The only way to know for sure if your child has been exposed to lead is with a blood test.
-Lead tests sometimes take blood from the finger, but it is better and more accurate to take the blood from a vein in the arm.
+Screening tests for lead usually include blood taken from the finger, but when doctors suspect lead poisoning, it is more accurate for these tests to include blood taken from a vein in the arm.
 The test measures the amount of lead in the blood.
 If you think that your child has been exposed to lead, talk with your pediatrician about getting a blood test to check for lead.